 We recommend that you purchase and trial a single license of cxs to ensure that cxs is right for you.
 We currently offer the following discounts for subsequent purchases at our discretion:

-Please contact us before ordering for a direct link for the discounted price if you have made multiple license purchases in the past.
-The online store only calculates the correct discount based on the number of licenses in the current order, not any past orders.
+If you have purchased licenses previously and wish to order multiple licenses, please contact us before ordering so that we can enable the correct discount level.
+The online store calculates the correct discount based on the number of licenses in the current order, not any past orders.